BetaThis is a new service - your feedback will help us to improve it.

 Lyme disease

 Lyme disease is a bacterial infection.
-It is transmitted to humans through the bite of infected blacklegged (deer) ticks.
+It is transmitted to humans through the bite of certain infected ticks (in the UK and Europe, mainly Ixodes ricinus, also known as the 'castor bean' or 'sheep' tick).
 Common symptoms are a characteristic bullseye rash, fever, and fatigue.
 If diagnosed early, it is highly treatable with antibiotics, but can lead to severe joint, heart, and neurological issues if left untreated.

 This metric shows the annual incidence rate of laboratory confirmed acute Lyme disease (Borrelia burgdorferi) cases in England per 100,000 population, disaggregated by sex and age groups.